tzechong94/csprimer/algo/analysis-of-algo/README.md

 - repeat until MST contains V-1 edges
 - use a disjoint set data structure to efficiently check if adding an edge creates a cycle
 - also a greedy algo

+problem of the day

+- given the MST of a given graph with  n vertices and m edges and a new edge e of weight w that we will add to G
+- give an efficient algo to find the mst of the graph G + e. your algo should run in o(n) time to receive full credit

+dijkstra's algorithm

+- if (s,...,x...,t) is the shortest path from s to t, then (s,...x) had better be the shortest path from s to x.
+- This suggests a dynamic programming like strategy, where we store the distance from s to all nearby nodes, and use them to find the shortest path to more distant nodes.

+initialisation and update

+- shortest path from s to s is 0. if all edge weights are positive, the smallest edge incident incident to s, say (s,x) defines d(s,x)
+- soon as we establish the shortest path from s to a new node x, we go through each of its incident edges to see if there is a better way from s to other nodes thru x.

+## Lecture 15

+Floyd's algorithm floyd-warshall -> shortest path from all pairs

+djikstra's -> shortest path from one point to another point

+d[i,j]^k = min(d[i,j]^k-1, d[i,k]^k-1 + d[k,j]^k-1)

+dynamic programming

+1. characterize the strutcure of an optimal solution
+2. recursively define the value of an optimal solution
+3. compute this recurrence in a bottom up fashion
+4. extract the optimal solution from computed information

+transitive closure

+- transitive closure C of a directed graph A adds edge (i,j) to C if there is a path from i to j in A.
+-